Geography

 Curriculum Intent

-‘Geography is the subject that holds the key to the future’.
+‘Geography is the subject that holds the key to the future’, Michael Palin

 Implementation

-Literacy approach- Literacy is at the forefront of our curriculum.
-We embed a variety of creative extended writing opportunities through the ‘Big Write’ tasks, for e.g. When studying the topic on Climate change, they write a letter to the Prime minister discussing the impacts and climate change and possible solutions.
-Students will routinely be offered opportunities to work in pairs and groups to develop oracy skills.
-We develop student’s oracy skills through debates, discussions, and presentations and ‘No Pens’ Day.
+- Literacy approach: Literacy is at the forefront of our curriculum.
+We have embedded a variety of creative extended writing opportunities through the ‘Big Write’ tasks, for e.g. When completing our fieldwork unit in Year 7 students are tasked with writing an evaluation on their findings.
+Also, students will routinely be offered opportunities to work in pairs and groups to develop oracy skills.
+We develop student’s oracy skills through debates, discussions, and presentation of excellence.
 We encourage students to use a wide range of geographical vocabulary which is appropriate and accurate, and which develops and evolves throughout their journey in Geography.

 All lesson/series of lesson will contain the following: